 Tours from Jerusalem to Bethlehem

-Getting from Jerusalem to Bethlehem is simple but requires a little forward planning
+Getting from Jerusalem to Bethlehem is doable with a little forward planning

 Tours from Jerusalem to Bethlehem are one of the most convenient and popular ways for visitors to travel to the city of Jesus’s birth.
-With guaranteed tours departing every day, not only are tours from Jerusalem to Bethlehem convenient as a means of traveling between the two cities, they are also cost effective and have the added bonus of, being guided and allowing you to relax and benefit from the value of a local guide taking you direct to the major sites.
-There are a number of tour options from Jerusalem to Bethlehem:
+With guaranteed tours departing every day, not only are tours from Jerusalem to Bethlehem convenient as a means of traveling between the two cities, they are also cost-effective and have the added bonus of, being guided and allowing you to relax and benefit from the value of a local guide taking you direct to the major sites.
+We offer a number of great tours from Jerusalem to Bethlehem:

-- Bethlehem, Jericho, Qumran, and Dead Sea tour – available every Saturday and Wednesday with pickup from Jerusalem or Tel Aviv. $79 per person
+- Bethlehem, Jericho, Qumran, and Dead Sea Tour: Every Saturday and Wednesday from Jerusalem or Tel Aviv at $79 per person

-- Jerusalem, Dead Sea, Bethlehem tour – available every day with pickup from Jerusalem or Tel Aviv. $79 per person
+- Jerusalem, Dead Sea, and Bethlehem Tour: – Every day from Jerusalem or Tel Aviv at $89 per person

-- Jerusalem, Bethlehem, and Dead Sea Day Tour from Eilat – available every day, from $79 per person.
+- Jerusalem, Bethlehem, and Dead Sea Day Tour from Eilat: Every Monday, Wednesday and Friday at $99 per person

-- Bethlehem and Jericho tour – available every Monday, Wednesday, and Saturday with hotel pickup from Jerusalem or Tel Aviv. $125 per person
+- Bethlehem and Jericho Day Tour: Every Monday, Wednesday, and Saturday from Jerusalem or Tel Aviv at $125 per person

-- Jerusalem and Bethlehem tour – available every day with hotel pickup from Jerusalem or Tel Aviv (and ending back in Jerusalem). $104 per person.
+- Jerusalem and Bethlehem tour: Every day from Jerusalem or Tel Aviv at $106 per person

 Shuttle from Jerusalem to Bethlehem